Jacob2295/SystemBroApp/readme.md

 ![App](https://s3-us-west-2.amazonaws.com/8201393personal/s/lkuw7.jpg)

 Each agent reports statistics every minute to this application; these stats include server resource usage and access log entries.
-The machine name distinguishes individual machines (Reason being, if you're on an EC2 instance for example, then everytime you start/stop that instance, you may loose the associated IP, hence the hostname as the servers identifier - it prevents you from constantly having to update the IP whitlist).
+The machine name distinguishes individual machines.
 Each result is stored in a mongoDB collection, though beforehand each access log line is parsed for location and platform information.

 **Note: The agent will clear the webserver's access.log file**